tircis/spring-petclinic-rest/CRUD to CQRS.md

 Often, the question about the necessity to create DTOs that mirror business `Command`s arises because it seems excessive.
 However, considering the delete Web operation, we see that we can hardly have a DTO for it since it takes only one integer as parameter, therefore, if you want to embrace the Command pattern on your domain, you have to convert it as a `DeleteCommand`.
 Then, for consistency, it makes sense to convert all `Controller` inputs (DTOs, primitive values) to business `Commands`.
 The overhead is minimal since `Command` objects are typically simple, and you can use your IDE's features to help with the mapping.
 If writing the conversion code still feels burdensome, you can employ a Mapper framework to assist with this task.

+# Example 3: transforming Owner read
+There are no benefits to transform Pet read operations because its returned class fields (`PetDto`) are all used by the Front-End, therefore, for our exercise, we choose to do it for another entity, Owner, on its search feature.
+Indeed, looking at the Front-End, the `owner-list.component.html` doesn't have any reference to the `Pet` visits, meaning that we can remove them from the returned type.
+Let's do it and create a dedicated `FoundOwnerDto`.

+# Changes
+- create a copy of `OwnerDto`, named `FoundOwnerDto`
+  - its id is no more optional
+  - annotations for JSON validation are no more necessary
+  - create a local inner class `FoundPetDto` to hold the Pet data: it only contains a `name` field because the Front-End only uses that
+- change `OwnersApi.java` to make `listOwners` take a `FoundOwnerDto` instead of an `OwnerDto`
+- change `OwnerRestController.java` to make it map the result of the search to `FoundOwnerDto` instead of `OwnerDto`.
+This requires the implementation of the mapping into the `OwnerMapper` class, which is quite simple.